Monday

 Hops - More than Just an Ingredient in Beer

 Picture of Hops on the vine The history of hops can be traced back to first century (A.D.)
-Rome, where it was used as a vegetable and decorative plant.
+Rome, where it was used as a vegetable and as a decorative plant.
 Several hundred years later it had spread throughout Europe and was in widespread use in brewing.

 Healthful Benefits of Hops